CharrierTim/uart/docs/source/modules/uart_rx.rst

 **Tick Counting**

-The ``oversampling_count`` counter tracks the position within the current bit period:
+The ``oversampling_counter`` counter tracks the position within the current bit period:

 - Increments on each ``rx_baud_tick``
 - Resets to 0 after reaching ``C_OVERSAMPLE_MAX`` (15 for 16× oversampling)